ivanovich18/Portfolio/README.md

 This web application is still on its build phase.
 Here are some of the things that needs to be finished:

-1. Mobile Responsiveness (phone, tablet)
-2. Add Vertical line and Pulse to Experience component
+1. Add vertical line and pulse to Experience component
-3. Add animation to buttons and other clickables
+2. Add animation to buttons and other clickables

 -----